 The base bar measures just 32cm wide from centre to centre.

-Bahrain-Merida's Rohan Dennis uses a Vision Metron TT base bar with extensions that support the full length of his forearms.
+During the 2019 Tour de France we spotted Rohan Dennis, then of Bahrain-Merida, using a Vision Metron TT base bar with extensions that support the full length of his forearms.
 Rather than positioning his forearms horizontally, Dennis has them angled, his hands significantly higher than his elbows.

 UCI rules state, "The handlebar extensions plus any accessories (controls, levers, etc. and all their mounting accessories) must be within ±10 cm from the level defined by the middle of the elbow/forearm supports."

-We didn't measure but Dennis must be close to the limit here.
-That material covering on the topside of the aero extensions is the CPC material that Prologo uses on some of its saddles, by the way, Prologo being a Bahrain-Merida sponsor.
+We didn't measure but Dennis must have been close to the limit here.
+That material covering on the topside of the aero extensions is the CPC material that Prologo uses on some of its saddles, by the way.

 "The maximum inclination of each elbow rest (measured on the support surface of the arm) is 15°," says the UCI.